Modes ~ For the Backup Guitarist

 and the notes are A — B C — D — E — F# G — A.

-We could call this the Second Mode of the G scale, but we will call it A minor or A Dorian.
+We could call this the Second Mode of the G scale.
+We can also call it A minor or A Dorian.

-The melody may use a lot of A notes and almost always will end on an A note.
+The melody may use a lot of A notes and often will end on an A note.

 If you want to write the sheet music, you would use the G scale.
 If you used A Major you would have to use a flat-3 and a flat-7.